iotaledger/iota-wiki/internal/participate/use-cases/nfts.md

 Layer 2 Assets are created within Smart Contracts and can be minted out of thin air.
 That means, you dont need any coins to mint new NFTs.

-- For the Wasm VM, they are ERC721 Standarts implemented in [Rust, Go and Typescript](https://github.com/iotaledger/wasp/tree/develop/contracts/wasm/erc721).
+- For the Wasm VM, there are ERC721 Standards implemented in [Rust, Go and Typescript](https://github.com/iotaledger/wasp/tree/develop/contracts/wasm/erc721).
-- EVM Assets (known Ethereum standarts (like ERC721 or ERC1155) can be used in the IOTA Smart Contract EVM Chain.
-For exanoke, you can use the Open Source library from [OpenZeppelin Smart Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts).
+- EVM Assets (Ethereum standards like ERC721 or ERC1155) can be used in the IOTA Smart Contract EVM Chain.
+For example, you can use the Open Source library from [OpenZeppelin Smart Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts).

 ## NFT Marketplaces